UV Editor

 In order to Scale selected UVs, change to Scale mode (R) and click and drag with LMB to scale the UVs.

-There are two modes for scale - H and V. H will scale UV rectangle horizontally, and V will scale vertically.
+There are three modes for scale - H, V and U (disabled by default).
+H will scale UV rectangle horizontally, and V will scale vertically.

 You can switch between these modes by clicking on the H or V switch button or by pressing R button on your keyboard multiple times.